ongr-io/ElasticsearchBundle/Resources/doc/configuration.md

 # Configuration tree

-Here's an example of full configuration with all options:
+Here's an example of full configuration with all possible options including default values:

 ```yml
 ongr_elasticsearch: